MicrosoftDocs/windows-powershell-docs/docset/windows/international/Get-WinUILanguageOverride.md

 ```

 ## DESCRIPTION
-The **Get-WinUILanguageOverride** cmdlet displays the user-preferred language override (set via **Set-WinUILanguageOverride**) that will be used for the Windows user interface (UI) after a reboot or a logoff and logon.
-If no override setting is used, the **Get-WinUILanguageOverride** returns a null value.
-If a change is pending (an override was set, but no restart or logoff and logon has taken place), the **Get-WinUILanguageOverride** returns the pending value.
+The **Get-WinUILanguageOverride** cmdlet displays the user-preferred language override that will be used for the Windows user interface (UI) after a reboot or log off.
+If the override setting is not used, **Get-WinUILanguageOverride** does not return a value.
+If a change is pending, the **Get-WinUILanguageOverride** returns the pending value.

 For more information, see the **Get-WinUserLanguageList** and **Set-WinUserLanguageList** cmdlets.

 ## EXAMPLES